Math Graduation Requirements

 Option to graduate without earning an Algebra II or equivalent credit

 During the third year of high school a student may decide that he or she is not prepared to achieve the higher level math course or is planning a career that does not require higher level math.
 The student, with agreement of parents, may choose to opt-out of the new high school curriculum for graduation.
 The opt-out provision is available only to the graduating Classes of 2014 through 2019.
-For more information click on Ohio Curriculum Opt-Out.
+For more information click on Ohio Curriculum Choices.

 Information for School Administrators